-GRFF will once again be presenting independent feature length (over 70 minutes) and short (under 20 minutes) films from Waterloo Region and beyond.
-Filmmakers who are accepted will be invited to introduce their film and answer questions from the Film Festival audience, if they are able to attend the festival.
+GRFF will once again be presenting independent feature length (longer than 30 minutes) and short (30 minutes or less) films from Waterloo Region and beyond.
+Filmmakers who are accepted will be invited to introduce their film and answer questions from the festival audience, if they are able to attend the festival.

 Exhibiting these films at GRFF provides opportunities for the general public to see a variety of films which may not receive mass distribution, and for independent filmmakers to reach new audiences and explore new opportunities for distribution.